Why Does My Dog Smell Like Corn Chips?

 You can also do a Povidone Iodine Soak for Fido.
 Povidone iodine is an organic iodine solution.
 It’s safe, non-toxic, antifungal, antibacterial, and anti-yeast.
 Fill a tub with water and add enough Povidone Iodine to make the water the color of iced tea, soak paws for 3-5 minutes, pat dry.

 Dogs have numerous apocrine glands in their external ear canals.
 In this location they are referred to as ceruminous glands.
 The ear canals also have numerous sebaceous glands.
 Together these two sets of glands produce natural ear wax, or cerumen.
 Micro-organisms live naturally in this material and give the ears a characteristic slightly yeasty odor even when healthy.
 When infected, the ears can give off a strong disagreeable smell.
 If you have ever had a dog with ear crud, you would know this smell blindfolded.
-Jake was born with low levels of immunoglobulin, which caused yeast to often go into overdrive.
+The Foo was born with low levels of immunoglobulin, which caused yeast to often go into overdrive.
 More on this below under diet.
 So if your dog has an overgrowth of yeast, be sure to check their diet, also.

-my dog’s entire body has a stinky smell
+My dog’s entire body has a stinky smell, help!

 If you read our previous post on STINKY SKIN, then you will know that allergies can cause a whole host of problems for dog’s skin.